oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 I still have not solved this completely.
 But if I started again, I would treat secure local access as a core architecture requirement rather than a later integration.
 It is the clearest way to combine shared company knowledge with the personal context people already maintain.

-### 2. I would spend less time chasing the perfect architecture
+### 2. Spend less time chasing the perfect architecture

 Agent tooling changes constantly.
 Frameworks appear, model APIs improve, MCP conventions evolve, and every week there is a new opinion about the correct architecture.